 Congratulations!
-By now you have been informed by the Health Sciences Office that you have been accepted to the Spring 2015 Associate Degree Nursing class or are an alternate for the class.
-It is now time to proceed with fulfilling the clinical requirements.
-Hopefully, you have completed your immunizations as some immunizations (Hepatitis) take as much as 4 - 6 months to complete the required series.
+By now you have been informed by the Health Sciences Office that you have been accepted to the Fall 2015 Associate Degree Nursing class or are an alternate for the class.
+It is now time to proceed with completing and submitting all of the clinical requirements.
+Hopefully, you have completed your immunizations based on previous communications and deadlines as some immunizations (Hepatitis) take as much as 4 - 6 months to complete the required series.
 All documentation for the Clinical Requirements (immunizations, CPR, etc.) must be submitted as a complete packet in a large envelope by:

 Date specified in your Enrollment Invitation email